9 Irresistibly Good Kimchi Fried Rice Balls You’ll Love

 Want another creative way to use fermented ingredients?
 Try our Spicy Cucumber Sesame Slaw—it’s crunchy, tangy, and complements these crispy rice balls perfectly.

-🔥 Step-by-Step Instructions
+🔥 Step-by-Step Instructions for Kimchi Fried Rice Balls

 🍳 Prepare the Kimchi Rice Mixture

-🧆 Form and Cook the Rice Balls
+🧆 Form and Fry the Kimchi Rice Balls

-🔄 Air Fryer Option
+🔄 Air Fryer Option for Kimchi Fried Rice Balls

 🧮 Nutrition Score & Health Benefits

-🥗 Nutritional Breakdown (Per 2 Rice Balls)
+🥗 Nutritional Breakdown (Per 2 Kimchi Fried Rice Balls)

 • Calories: 180 kcal